KubeRocketCI/docs/docs/operator-guide/kubernetes-cluster-scaling/namespace-and-cluster-autoscaling.md

 To simplify the setup, we recommend using the [terraform-aws-karpenter](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest/submodules/karpenter) module.
 This module automates the creation of the necessary IAM roles and policies for Karpenter.

 This setup assumes your cluster uses on-demand instances with 24/7 availability.
 If your cluster configuration differs, adjust the settings to match your needs.
-You can find Karpenter configuration parameters in the [terraform-aws-platform](https://github.com/KubeRocketCI/terraform-aws-platform/blob/master/eks/main.tf#L277) repository.
+You can find Karpenter configuration parameters in the [terraform-aws-platform](https://github.com/KubeRocketCI/terraform-aws-platform/blob/master/eks/irsa.tf#L345) repository.

 With this configuration, the following IAM roles will be created:

-- **KarpenterController**: This role also includes `system:nodes` access to the Kubernetes cluster and will be used by the [Karpenter controller](https://github.com/epam/edp-cluster-add-ons/blob/main/clusters/core/addons/karpenter/values.yaml#L33) deployed within the cluster.
+- **KarpenterControllerRole-\<ClusterName\>**: This role also includes `system:nodes` access to the Kubernetes cluster and will be used by the [Karpenter controller](https://github.com/epam/edp-cluster-add-ons/blob/main/clusters/core/addons/karpenter/values.yaml#L33) deployed within the cluster.
 This role contains the `KarpenterController` custom policy.

-- **Karpenter-\<CLUSTER_NAME\>**: This role will be used by Karpenter to manage EC2 instances.
+- **KarpenterNodeRole-\<ClusterName\>**: This role will be used by Karpenter to manage EC2 instances.
 We will configure this role later in the Karpenter [Node Class setup](https://github.com/epam/edp-cluster-add-ons/blob/main/clusters/core/addons/karpenter-np/templates/node-class.yaml#L8).
 This role contains the following policies:

   - `AmazonEC2ContainerRegistryReadOnly`
   - `AmazonEKS_CNI_Policy`